 During construction activities, incidental discovery of hazardous material not directly released by the Construction Contractor may occur.
 If evidence of unanticipated hazardous materials are found during construction, construction activities will be stopped immediately in that immediate area, and the Environmental Inspector will be notified.
 The Environmental Inspector will report the unanticipated encounter of contaminants to CHPE personnel, who will notify the NYSDEC, NYSDPS staff, the landowner (if applicable), and the EPA National Response Center (1-800-424-8802), as appropriate.
-If the material discovered is greater than five gallons, the NYSDEC Spill Hotline (1-800-457-7362) must be called.
+All reportable petroleum spills and most hazardous materials spills must be reported to the NYSDEC Spill Hotline (1-800-457-7362) within New York State.
 Construction will not be resumed until the appropriate authorities have issued an approval to continue construction activities in that area.
 Any future construction activities at the referenced site will be conducted in accordance with all conditions specified by NYSDEC.